General Office of the Chinese Communist Party

 The General Office of the Central Committee of the Chinese Communist Party, often referred to as the Central Office (中办), is an office directly under the Central Committee of the Chinese Communist Party in charge of providing support for the Central Committee and its Politburo, including codifying intra-party regulations, conducting policy research and providing administrative support.
-The Director of the General Office currently serves as the First Secretary of the Secretariat of the Chinese Communist Party.
+The director of the General Office currently serves as the first-ranked secretary of the Secretariat of the Chinese Communist Party.

-The office is responsible for drafting and circulating party directives and internal memos, as well as the classification of party information.
-It is in charge of arranging logistics for major meetings of the Central Committee and its Politburo.
-It is responsible for preparing meeting agendas, recording and filing meeting minutes, and distribution of communications to meeting stakeholders.